openfoodfacts/food-logging/README.md

         </tr>
         <tr>
             <td>facets</td>
-            <td>An object where the property names will be a facet code as defined in this standard (TBA). e.g. "protein", "carbohydrates-total", "vitamin-b12", "energy-kj".
-The value will in grams in most cases but energy will be in kJ or kcal</td>
+            <td>An array of objects where the <pre>code</pre> property will be a facet code as defined in this standard (TBA). e.g. "proteins", "carbohydrates-total", "vitamin-b12", "energy-kj" and the <pre>value</pre> property gives teh quantity of the facet, which will be in grams in most cases but energy will be in kJ or kcal</td>
             <td>
+<pre>"facets": [
+    {
+        "code": "protein",
+        "value": 0
+    },
+    {
+        "code": "iron",
+        "value": 0.02
+    },
-<pre>"facets": {
+    {
-    "protein": 0,
-    "iron": 0.02,
+        "code": "vitamin-b12",
-    "vitamin-b12": 1.2e-6
+        "value": 1.2e-6
-}</pre>
+    }
+]</pre>
             </td>
         </tr>
         <tr>